 Align due dates and milestones with each goal and build in some buffer days in case your timeline doesn’t perfectly match up with reality.

-3. Define Roles and Responsibilities
+3. Establish Roles and Responsibilities

-4. Establish a Communication Plan
+4. Create a Communication Plan

 To help your project move as smoothly as possible, be sure to discuss any additional tasks that will require some form of communication between you and your client.
 If certain project components will need client review or approval, create a process and timeline for submitting the deliverable, and receiving and implementing feedback.
 If your client wants you to report on your progress throughout the project, establish what should be included in the report, how the report should be delivered, and how frequently.

-5. Detail Deliverables
+5. Define Deliverables and Deadlines

 While you should already know the specific project deliverables you will be responsible for, it can be helpful to take some time to create a more detailed action plan around them.
 Write down key objectives and sub-tasks for each deliverable along with any thoughts or notes you think may be valuable to include.